Shampoo and Conditioner Alone Won't Give You Healthy Hair

 Beware of Dietary Supplements

+Do healthy hair supplements work?
 Be wary of dietary supplements that claim they will thicken hair or make It grow faster.
-In general, you can get all the nutrients you need for healthy hair from a balanced diet.
+If you're wondering how to make healthy hair, remember you can get all the nutrients you need for healthy hair from a balanced diet.
 Sometimes, supplements can be too much of a good thing.
 In rare cases, excesses of certain nutrients such as vitamin A have been linked to hair loss.

 Beware of Diet Fads

 Fad diets may leave you with fewer pounds – and less hair.
 Low calorie diets may be low in nutrients that are essential for healthy hair growth including omega-3 fatty acids, zinc, and vitamin A. Crash dieting can also affect the normal cycle of hair growth causing an increase in hair shedding.
-Returning to a healthy and balanced diet usually will reverse the problem.
+If you want to know what to eat for healthy hair, return to a healthy and balanced diet.
+That usually will reverse the problem.

 Top 10 Foods for Healthy Hair